Why is this important?

 Loan sharks often take other illegal action to collect the money they have lent you, such as threatening violence or taking away your credit cards or valuables.
 In extreme cases, they have been known to force non-payers into prostitution and drug dealing.

 If a loan shark threatens you or acts in a violent way, contact the police straight away.

-If you borrow money from someone who doesn’t have a licence you haven’t broken the law, they have.
-You can find out whether a money lender is licensed by checking the Consumer Credit Register on the OFT website www2.crw.gov.uk.
+If you borrow money from someone who isn't FCA authorised, you haven’t broken the law, they have.
+You can find out whether a money lender is authorised by checking the register on the FCA website at www.fca.org.uk.

-If you think a money lender is operating without a licence, in England or in Scotland, you can speak in confidence to the Illegal Money Lending Hotline on 0300 555 2222.
+If you think a money lender is operating without being FCA authorised, in England or in Scotland, you can speak in confidence to the Illegal Money Lending Hotline on 0300 555 2222.
 If you are phoning from Scotland your call will be diverted to the Scottish Illegal Money Lending Project.
 You can also call the Project direct on 0141 287 6655.

 In England and Scotland you can also email the Illegal Money Lending Team, email firstname.lastname@example.org or text loan shark and your message to 60003.

 In Wales, you can report concerns about a money lender to the Wales Illegal Money Lending Unit which operates a 24 hour confidential helpline on: 0300 123 33 11.

 In Northern Ireland you can contact the Trading Standards Consumerline, telephone 0300 123 6262.